 Republican lawmakers wanted to disband the CIIC, claiming that Saul had displayed “insubordination and rogue behavior,” although the agency was considered “Ohio’s best protection against a federal lawsuit regarding prison conditions” according to Public Defender Tim Young.
 Young further noted that the state’s “prison population continues to grow, with an estimated all-time high coming this summer.
-It is vital to the safety of prison employees and inmates that the institutions are inspected regularly, and ...
+It is vital to the safety of prison employees and inmates that the institutions are inspected regularly, and potential problems ...

 Like another jail detainee more than seven years before him, Joshua Grose died while strapped into a restraint chair at the York County Detention Center in South Carolina.